algorithmica-org/algorithmica/content/english/hpc/complexity/_index.md

 The "elementary operations" of a CPU are called *instructions*, and their "costs" are called *latencies*.
 Instructions are stored in *memory* and executed one by one by the processor, which has some internal *state* stored in a number of *registers*.
 One of these registers is the *instruction pointer* that indicates the address of the next instruction to read and execute.
 Each instruction changes the state of the processor in a certain way (including moving the instruction pointer), possibly modifies the main memory, and takes a different amount of *CPU cycles* to complete before the next one can be started.

-To estimate the real running time of a program, you need to sum all latencies for its executed instructions and multiply it by the *clock frequency*, that is, the number of cycles a particular CPU does per second.
+To estimate the real running time of a program, you need to sum all latencies for its executed instructions and divide it by the *clock frequency*, that is, the number of cycles a particular CPU does per second.

 ![](img/cpu.png)